 If this block is performed with open hands then the hands can immediately invert and then descend following the blocks to check the outside edge of your opponent’s arms.
 This will prevent the assailant from performing a circular arm strike against you.

 It is vitally important that you do not use this as an impact block.
 That would likely result in bone-on-bone contact between your forearm and your assailant’s arm or leg.
 This could lead to you receiving a broken arm injury.
 That is not advantageous in a struggle.

 These blocks should be thought of as glancing or manipulative blocks rather than impact actions.

 Rotating Center Blocks

 As you become more proficient at blocking you may notice that blocks are often best delivered by keeping the arm locked in a fixed position and then rotating your center (and the blocking arm) to deliver the block.
 The Rotating Center Blocks are multiple blocks using this delivery mechanism.
-The hands are held in guard position and then the center rotates to apply one hand (or forearm) or the other as a block.
+The hands are held in the guard position and then the center rotates to apply one hand (or forearm) or the other as a block.
 Your center is rotated no more than 45° to deliver any block and then instantly returns to its original position again (unless you have some other strategy in mind).
-In this way you can quickly block a variety of incoming strikes simply by rotating using a fixed guard position.
+In this way, you can quickly block a variety of incoming strikes simply by rotating using a fixed guard position.
 This affords you good vision and good Jodan level protection while keeping your hands in a position from which they can readily strike at the opponent.
 It does not work well below the Jodan level, and blocking more than a few times in this manner will naturally invite a strike to a lower level.
-You should notice that the arms can be used to block to the inside and to the outside with the same ease and rapidity of movement.
+You should notice that the arms can be used to block to the inside and the outside with the same ease and rapidity of movement.